spryker/vsf-theme/README.md

 ### Updating Spryker integration

+The Spryker VSFN integration consists of the VSFN framework being integrated with Sprykers [GLUE Rest API](https://documentation.spryker.com/docs/glue-rest-api) to provide the out of the box functionalities of VSFN using Spryker's endpoints.
-To update Spryker VSF integration you should update all `@spryker-vsf/` scoped NPM packages
+To update the Spryker VSFN integration you should update all `@spryker-vsf/` scoped [NPM](https://www.npmjs.com/) packages

 ```bash
 $ yarn add @spryker-vsf/api @spryker-vsf/composables
 ```

-_NOTE:_ You should always check changelogs of new version to see if you need to perform any additional steps to finish an update.
+_NOTE:_ You should always check changelogs of the new version to see if you need to perform any additional steps to finish an update.

 ## Configuration

-You need to configure Spryker integration before launching the app in `nuxt.config.js` by adding `@spryker-vsf/composables/nuxt` to the `buildModules` array after `@vue-storefront/nuxt`.
+You need to configure the Spryker integration before launching the app in `nuxt.config.js` by adding `@spryker-vsf/composables/nuxt` to the `buildModules` array after `@vue-storefront/nuxt`.

-At the very least you should specify Glue API base URL and the rest is optional:
+At the very least, you should specify the [GLUE Rest API](https://documentation.spryker.com/docs/glue-rest-api) base URL - the rest is optional:

 ```js
 {